OrdnanceSurvey/OS-Data-Hub-API-Demos/OSDownloadsAPI/README.md

   This should be possible on all but the most securely locked down operating systems.

 * A working internet connection

-# Status of the code

-This script is intended to provide **an idea** of how an automated download script **could** be created.
-The script does not feature any error handling or intelligent checking of input or output.
-While it demonstrates the **basic principles of making automated downloads work** in an operating system agnostic way, more work would be required to ensure this script is safe to use outside of development environments.

 # Usage